gravity-ui/uikit/src/components/Select/README.md

 import {Select} from '@gravity-ui/uikit';
 ```

-`Select` represents a control that provides a list of options.
+`Select` represents a control that provides a list of options that user can select.

+## Options

+Options to select.

-## Defining options
+### Defining options

-You could define options as an array of objects or as the children of a component.
+You can define options as an array of objects or as the children of a component.
 The first approach is convenient for cases where options require complex preparation and possible memoization.
 The second approach is convenient when there are few options, and their configuration does not require complex calculations.

-### Flat list
+#### Flat list

 <!--LANDING_BLOCK